-U.S. EPA, working with states, tribes, and territories, is expanding the Disaster Debris Recovery Tool (DDRT), an interactive tool that maps recyclers and landfills managing disaster debris.
+EPA, working with states, tribes, and territories, expanded the Disaster Debris Recovery Tool (DDRT), an interactive tool that maps recyclers and landfills managing disaster debris.
 The DDRT can be used by disaster response, recovery, and planning experts to advance the safe recovery, recycling, and disposal of disaster debris.

 Government officials, disaster response planners, and members of the public can use this interactive mapping tool to make the process of disaster debris and recovery:

 - Faster – Responders avoid wasted trips, traffic, and closures, and communities recover sooner.

 - Safer – Responders and passersby sustain fewer injuries, and the risk of environmental impact is minimized.

 - Smoother – Agencies preserve staff time and resources, and communities increase recycling levels, saving money and landfill capacity.

 The DDRT runs on a geographic information system platform and provides location and other information for 12 types of recycling facilities and landfills that handle disaster debris.
 DDRT data cover more than 20,000 facilities across 50 states, Puerto Rico, and the U.S. Virgin Islands.
 The tool also contains advanced features to help responders mark up the map with staging areas and other landmarks, track drive times and elevation profiles, and navigate the fastest routes around hazards.